Skip to main content

 Product Help Banner.png

-Importing a Trial Balance from a .csv (comma delimited) file
+Importing a Trial Balance or journals from a .csv (comma delimited) file

 Prior to import within CCH Trust Accounts: